L Train Brass Band: Notable Appearances and Events

 The L Train Brass Band has performed at many high-profile events, including the Governors Ball Music Festival and the Debt Gala, a Met Gala alternative raising money to reduce debt.
 The group has made several trips to New Orleans, Louisiana, where they have performed as part of the Krewedelusion and Krewe Boheme parades.
+In 2026, they played on the iconic steps of the Metropolitan Museum of Art as part of the Museum Mile Festival.

 They have appeared in every Coney Island Mermaid Parade since 2017, where they have won several awards and have been cited as a parade favorite.
 The band appears in the 2022 Apple TV Documentary "End of the Line."

 The L Train Brass Band has run and operated a New York City-based brass music festival called Brasswick since 2019.
 The event provides the community access to a variety of local bands and vendors.